Council Membership

 Amanda Villamar, 1st term

-Amanda is a parent of two students with disabilities.
+Amanda is a parent of three children, two of whom are students with disabilities.
 Her life experiences include being an individual with a disability and growing up with a sibling who was diagnosed with Autism.
-Amanda herself was diagnosed with dyslexia.
+Amanda herself has dyslexia.
 Professionally, her career started in early intervention and social work.
 When she became a parent, her priorities shifted.
 Before becoming an independently contracted special education advocate serving families that have children with disabilities, she worked at SPAN as a program coordinator and trainer.
 Amanda communicates a passion for “helping families and professionals build a bridge rooted in collaboration and creative problem-solving”.
 She recently sat on the Emotional and Behavior Program Quality Indicators (EBPQI) panel facilitated by the Office of Special Education.
-Her priorities were identified in the area of Least Restrictive Environment and Transition Services.
+Her priorities were identified in the areas of Least Restrictive Environment, Transition Services, and Early Literacy.
+Currently, Amanda is also pursuing her PsyD in school psychology at Rutgers University.

 Gladasia Trotman, 1st term